gkos-bio/input_data_format/packages/java/input-data-format/README.md

 It will also be possible to automatically generate a JSON schema, from the Java source code.

 Updating the JSON schema:

 It is intended that upon changing the schema (object model), we also update the project's version.
-To do this, update the <version/> value in pom.xml.
+To do this, update the 'version' value in pom.xml.

 The current developers on the project are Antonio Fabregat Mundo (fabregat), Oscar Forner-Martinez (oforner) and Edward Turner (eddturner).